alicia639/quantum-games/README.md

 # Quantum Games
-These are all examples of games that I have added quantum computing elements to.
+These are all examples of games that I have added quantum computing elements to/made with quantum computing.
+I was bored haha.

 I will update the list as I make more.